kylehammond/mosh-react/Notes.md

 rule of thumb:  the component that owns a piece of the state should be the one modifying it you should raise an event in the child to the parent to handle

+state of a child is only init once when created

+controlled component - doesn't have its own local state and raises events to parent